Femtoscopy analysis in small systems at NA61/SHINE: Results

-The $m_{\textnormal{T}}$ dependence of the physical parameters are shown on~Fig.\ref{fig:results}.
+The $m_{\textnormal{T}} = \sqrt{m^2c^4+K_{\textnormal{T}}^2c^2}$ dependence of the physical parameters are shown on~Fig.\ref{fig:results}, where $K_{\textnormal{T}}$ is the average transverse momentum of the pair.
 The L\'evy stability exponent $\alpha$, can be used to extract the shape of the tail of the source.
 Our results yield values far from the value conjectured for the CP ($\alpha=0.5$), and that the source is not Gaussian ($\alpha=2$) nor Cauchy ($\alpha=1$) shaped.
 Together, they are suggesting that the measured correlation functions align with the assumption of a L\'evy source, indicating that it is more advantageous over the Gaussian assumption.
-The L\'evy scale parameter $R$ determines the length of homogeneity of the pion emitting source.
+The L\'evy scale parameter $R$ is related to the length of homogeneity~\cite{Sinyukov1995} of the pion emitting source.
 From simple hydrodynamical models, in Refs.~\cite{Csorgo:1995bi,Csanad:2009wc} one obtains a decreasing trend with transverse-mass for \textit{R}, and such slight decrease for higher $m_{\textnormal{T}}$ values may be observed, potentially caused by the transverse flow.
-We observe an $R(m_{\textnormal{T}})$ trend not compatible with $R \sim 1/\sqrt{m_{\textnormal{T}}}$ prediction, which is particularly interesting as this type of dependence should rise in case of Gaussian sources~\cite{Sinyukov:1994vg}, observed also at RHIC~\cite{PHENIX:2017ino} and in simulations at RHIC and LHC energies~\cite{Kincses:2022eqq, Korodi:2022ohn}.
+We observe an $R(m_{\textnormal{T}})$ trend compatible with $R \sim 1/\sqrt{m_{\textnormal{T}}}$ prediction, which is particularly interesting as this type of dependence should rise in case of Gaussian sources~\cite{Sinyukov:1994vg}, observed also at RHIC~\cite{PHENIX:2017ino} and in simulations at RHIC and LHC energies~\cite{Kincses:2022eqq, Korodi:2022ohn}.
 The intercept parameter $\lambda$ exhibits no dependence on $m_{\textnormal{T}}$.
 When compared to measurements from RHIC Au+Au collisions in Refs.~\cite{PHENIX:2017ino,Vertesi:2009wf, STAR:2009fks} and from SPS Pb+Pb interactions in Refs.~\cite{Beker:1994qv,NA49:2007fqa}, we can observe no visible ``holes'' at lower $m_{\textnormal{T}}$ values.
 This ``hole'' was interpreted in Ref.~\cite{PHENIX:2017ino} to be a sign of in-medium mass modification of $\eta'$.

+\textit{Intermittency}: Further analyses for the search of the critical point include the measurement of intermittent particle multiplicity fluctuations~\cite{Adhikary:2022sdh, Adhikary:2023rfj}.
+More precisely, intermittency measurement aims to view the dependence of the second-order scaled factorial moments of proton multiplicity distributions on the number of subdivisions in transverse momentum space.
+The intermittency analysis uses statistically independent data sets for every subdivision in transverse and cumulative-transverse momentum variables~\cite{NA61SHINE:2023gez, NA61SHINE:2024ffp}.